-If you are part of a team and you’ve been invited to Buffer Publish as a user within an Organization, this guide can help you get set up and ready to work with the social accounts you have been given permission to access.
+If you are part of a team and you’ve been invited to Buffer as a user within an organization, this guide can help you get set up and ready to work with the tools and social channels you have been given permission to access.

 Your Buffer account, the social channels you've connected, and the users you've invited make up your organization.
 This setup makes it simple to manage your social channels and team all in one place.
-As an individual Publish user, you have your own organization (with the ability to add your own personal social channels that only you have access to), and you can also be part of other Organizations as a user with access to that organization's social channels.
+As an individual Buffer user, you have your own organization (with the ability to add your own personal social channels that only you have access to), and you might also be part of another organization as a user with access to that organization's social channels.
 Learn more about the levels of user permissions here.

-- You will always access an Organization’s social accounts on your own Publish dashboard and you will never need to log into another Publish account.
+- You will always access an organization’s social channels and tools on your own Buffer dashboard and you will never need to log into another Buffer account.

-- You will have access to all of the business features of that Organization — even if you have a different plan.
+- You will have access to all of the business features of that organization even if you personally have a different plan.
 Most users of an organization are personally on a free plan.
 However, when they switch over to the organization they've been invited to, they'll see access to the features available on their organization's business plan.

 Getting your invitation

-When someone invites you to their Organization, they are prompted to add your email address and set up permissions for which social accounts you can access.
+When someone invites you to their organization, they are prompted to add your email address and set up permissions for which channels you can access.
 Buffer will then send you your email invitation.
-If you do not already have a Publish account, we will create one for you.
+If you do not already have a Buffer account, we will create one for you.
 The email you receive will give you instructions on how to set up your new account and set a password.
-If you don’t receive your email invitation, please reach out to your Organization owner and have them check the spelling of your email address.
+If you don’t receive your email invitation, please reach out to your organization owner and have them check the spelling of your email address.
 Also, check your spam and junk folders to see if the invitation may have landed there.

-- If both Organizations have the same name (such as the default “My Organization”), you can hover over each organization to see which social accounts are connected.
-The owner can rename the Organization using this guide.
+- If both organizations have the same name (such as the default “My Organization”), you can hover over each organization to see which channels are connected.
+The owner can rename the organization using this guide.

-- If your Organization owner hasn’t set you up with any social accounts yet, you’ll see a message saying they need to grant you access.
+- If your organization owner hasn’t set you up with access to any channels yet, you’ll see a message saying they need to grant you access.
 We suggest contacting the owner and asking them to set up your permissions using this guide.

-If this is the first time you’ve used Publish, we recommend visiting our guide for scheduling posts.
-If you’ve used Publish before, keep in mind that you will have access to many other features with the Organization’s business plan that you may not have used previously if you were on a Free or Pro plan.
+If this is the first time you’ve used Buffer’s publishing tool, we recommend visiting our guide for scheduling posts.
+If you’ve scheduled posts before, keep in mind that you will have access to many other features with the organization’s business plan that you may not have used previously if you were on other plans.

 Working with drafts

-All users, regardless of permissions, are able to create draft posts in the Drafts area.
-The Drafts area is great for crafting ideas for posts, as well as creating final posts that you'd like to submit for approval.
+All users with channel permissions are able to create draft posts in the drafts area.
+The drafts area is great for crafting ideas for posts, as well as creating final posts that you'd like to submit for approval.
 The option to request approval on drafts, as well as the ability to approve draft posts, will depend on permissions.
 Learn more on how to create and approve draft posts here.

-If you have full Admin access, you can connect and reconnect social accounts within the Organization.
-It’s very important to be sure you’re connecting accounts in the right Organization.
-You can switch Organizations in the account menu as shown above.
-Follow this guide to learn more about connecting and reconnecting.
+If you have admin access via the social network itself, you can connect and refresh (reconnect) channels within the organization.
+It’s very important to be sure you’re connecting channels in the right organization.
+You can switch organizations in the account menu as shown above.
+Follow this guide to learn more about connecting and refreshing.

-If you notice that some of the social accounts you have access to have been locked, this will likely be because the owner of the Business plan downgraded their account.
-When a Business plan is downgraded, the account is moved to the Free plan, on which fewer social accounts are allowed, and additional users are not supported.
-This is the reason those social accounts become locked for you.
+If you notice that some of the channels you have access to have been locked, this is likely because the owner of the organization downgraded their account.
+When a plan is downgraded, the account is moved to the Free plan with access to only three social channels and no additional users.
+This is the reason those channels become locked for you.

-In this case, you should chat to the Business plan owner and see if they had intentionally downgraded the account.
-It’s possible they didn’t know that downgrading their account would stop you from being able to access those social accounts.
+In this case, you should chat with the organization owner and see if they had intentionally downgraded the account.
+It’s possible they didn’t know that downgrading their account would stop you from being able to access those channels or tools.